madaley1/nova-library/README.md

 If you do not have docker installed, now is the time to do so.
 You can start [here](https://docs.docker.com/get-docker/).

-Next run `npm run start-db` to start the db service.
+Next run `npm run start-db` to create & start the db service for the first time.
+If you have already started it before this should not be necessary.

-Now run `npm run dev` to start the Next App
+Now run `npm run dev` to start the Next App and start the services if they are stopped.

 ```bash
 npm run dev